Hunterhump/FarmingApp/FINAL Readme.md

 - **CropComp (CropComp API) - Porter:** The crop compatibility page of our web application prompts the user to enter their desired crop and then gives the user a list of other crops that are compatible with the crop the user entered.
 The list will also rate which crops work best with the user-inserted crop, rating the compatibility from poor, fair, and good.

+- **ClimatePrediction (ClimatePrediction API) - Olivia:** The Climate Prediction page of our web application allows users to input either the state or address of their desired location to receive climate predictions.
+Although initially intended to integrate the ClimatePrediction API, it is currently absent from the code due to technical difficulties in its implementation.

+- **UpcomingWeatherEvents - Olivia:** The Upcoming Weather Events page of our web application serves as a center for users to access information on upcoming weather events.
+Users can refer to this page to make informed decisions regarding their plans, such as watering schedules and crop choices.
+For example, if there is a forecast for record-breaking heat this summer, it will be displayed on this page to assist users in planning accordingly.

 ## ChatGPT Prompts

 - **Question** - Can you help create a deployment guide based on this information: Your final documentation for your application should be in README.md document(s) in your GitHub repository and should include: